Richardaeld/cola-vending-machine/README.md

 ## GitHub
 + This will require two separate GitHub repos to deploy properly to Heroku.
     + Due to deployment bugs this inelegant solution was chosen in order to save time.
++ For VSCode to function properly and you will need to install the extension: GitLens -- Git Supercharged

 ### API Repo
 + Go to the location of the original repository in GitHub, [https://github.com/Richardaeld/cola-vending-machine](https://github.com/Richardaeld/cola-vending-machine).